 Mark Twain once said, “Buy land; they’re not making it anymore”.

 In India, there is high demand for real estate in prime locations.
-And if history is anything go by, real estate has been the preferred mode of investment for Indians for several decades.
+And if history is anything to go by, Investing in REITs (Real Estate Investment trusts) has been the preferred mode of investment for Indians for several decades.